pkarsy/rfboot/help/Installation.md

 to ~/.usb2rf file.
 You can have more than one usb2rf devices.

 ### Burn the apropriate firmware to usb2rf
-You can build the sketch by yourself or send the precompiled .hex
+You can build the sketch by yourself. (see readme in the usb2rf folder) or upload the precompiled .hex
 ```
 > cd usb2rf
 > make sendHex
 ```
-You need to press proMini reset button as autoreset does not work.
+You may need to press proMini reset button as autoreset does not work.

 ***Hardware and software setup is done !***